The Reaction System Quick Check

 • Temperature: Increasing temperature increases the kinetic energy of reactant particles, leading to more frequent and energetic collisions, thus accelerating the reaction rate.

-• Surface Area: For reactions involving solids, increasing the surface area (e.g., by grinding a solid into a powder) increases the contact between reactants, enhancing the reaction rate.
+• Surface Area: For reactions involving solids, increasing the surface area (e.g., by grinding a solid into a powder) increases the contact between reactants, enhancing the reaction rate That's the part that actually makes a difference..

 • Presence of a Catalyst: Catalysts are substances that increase reaction rates without being consumed in the process.
 They provide an alternative reaction pathway with lower activation energy.